 Founders KBS (ABV 12%)

 Considered by many beer lovers to be one of the best in the world, Founders KBS is a big imperial stout.
 It is brewed with a massive amount of coffee and chocolate, then aged in bourbon barrels.
 The result is incredibly drinkable, yet full-bodied with notes of vanilla, cocoa, roasted coffee and charred oak.
-What would happen if you aged a beer like that in bourbon barrels that were once used to house maple syrup?
-Well, you’d get CBS (11.7%), which has a rich maple syrup taste, alongside roasted coffee and velvety chocolate.
-Harder to find, but worth the effort, CBS is definitely sweeter than its cousin, but if you like maple, you’ll love it.
-Try them and compare.
-In fact, the KBS line also includes Hazelnut (ABV 12%) and Mackinac Maple Fudge (ABV 11%) versions.
-You may also want to try Founders Breakfast Stout (ABV 8.3%).
+This year, the KBS line also includes a Hazelnut Fudge (ABV 12%) starting in February.
+You may also want to try Founders Breakfast Stout (ABV 8.3%) and its creamy, dreamy cousin, Nitro Breakfast Stout (8.3%).

 New Holland Dragon’s Milk (ABV 11%)

 New Holland really set the local beer market on fire when it introduced Dragon’s Milk.
 The roasted malt, in what has become a West Michigan staple, delivers notes of coffee and chocolate.
 Those flavors are complemented by undertones of vanilla.
 Then there’s the oaky taste that comes from a three month stay in bourbon barrels.
 The result is a magnificent combination that has led to an entire line.
-There is a lighter version called White (ABV 6%).
-Solera (ABV 10%) features caramel, toffee and fig. Triple Mash (ABV 17.3%) is aged for a whole entire year in bourbon barrels, which really kicks up the flavor.
+There is a golden-hued version called Gold (ABV 11%), which features notes of caramel, honey, and oak from a one-month stay in bourbon barrels.
+Then there’s the reddish version, Crimson Keep (ABV 11%).
+It has a smooth, malt-forward flavor profile, highlighted by notes of toffee, stone fruits, and oak.
 New Holland also has a Dragon’s Milk Reserve line with changing flavor profiles each year.
 Some have been fruity, while others taste like cookies or s’mores.

 Rochester Mills Milkshake Stout (5.3%)

+On the opposite end of the demonic to heavenly spectrum, comes this entry.
 If it’s really possible for a beer to actually taste like a milkshake, then this is about as close as you can get.
 That is especially true if you try the very creamy nitro version at Rochester Mills.
 The flavor of either is intensely chocolaty.
 It may well be the dessert of local brews, and an excellent starting stout for those who are scared that a dark brew will be strong and bitter.
+The company also makes a lovely porter, an an alternative.
+Paint Creek Porter (ABV 5.6%) is made with an abundance of chocolaty malt, for a rich taste and velvety feel.

 Short’s Chocolate Wheat (7.3%)